chukon/aquavisitorsystem.github.io/aqualanding.md

-#
-# Hopefully you enjoyed the VMS training  today!
+# Hopefully you enjoyed the VMS training!

 As discussed in the training, I suggest using the Aqua Landing app to launch Visitor Management System (VMS).